rohanrr25/FitAI/README.md

 ## 🔐 Environment Configuration

+### Setup Supabase

-Create a `.env` file in the project root:
+1. Create a `.env` file in the project root:
 ```bash
 EXPO_PUBLIC_SUPABASE_URL=https://your-project.supabase.co
 EXPO_PUBLIC_SUPABASE_ANON_KEY=your_anon_key_here
 ```

+2. **Create Storage Bucket** (Required for image uploads):
+   - Go to Supabase Dashboard → Storage
+   - Create a new bucket called `clothing`
+   - Make it public (for now) or set up RLS policies

+3. Configure Authentication URLs:
+   - Go to Authentication → URL Configuration
+   - Add redirect URLs for your app

 For production: Use `eas secret:create` to set environment variables securely.